Hereford College of Arts: Courses

 In September 2024 Hereford College of Arts added two new digital media focused degrees to its offerings; BA (Hons) Games Design and BA (Hons) Digital Content Creation.
-A new digital media site was constructed at its College Road Campus to facilite these courses.
+A new digital media site was constructed at its College Road Campus to facilitate these courses.

 The college also offers postgraduate courses including MA Fine Art, MA Curating, MA Contemporary Crafts, MA Photography and MA Forged Metal Arts is to launch in September 2025 to complement its popular BA (Hons) Artist Blacksmithing degree.

 History

 The college was founded shortly after The Great Exhibition in 1851 prompted the UK Government to set up The Department of Practical Art.
-It was requested to set up an Elementary School of Art on December 4, 1852, when it had "conformed to all the regulations and [was] waiting for the appointment of masters".
+It was requested to set up an Elementary School of Art on 4 December 1852, when it had "conformed to all the regulations and [was] waiting for the appointment of masters".
 Records suggest the school opened in 1853, when it was hailed as a self-sustaining success by South Kensington.
 The Hereford School of Art and Science register from 1885 shows students from a wide range of backgrounds and industries enrolled in various courses of study.
 The School of Art and Science continued until 1903, when it moved to LEA control.

 Following the post-shakeup of technical and vocational education in 1944, the Art and Science school at Hereford became known as the Hereford School of Art before becoming the Herefordshire College of Art & Design.
 The name changed to incorporate the inclusion of Music and Performing Arts.
 In 2012, a new Arts Space and main entrance for Folly Lane were unveiled, providing a café and exhibition space.
 Designed by Hewitt Studios and constructed by Keir Moss, the space was funded entirely from college reserves.
 Landscaped gardens and outdoor areas are integrated into the design.
 This space has hosted a number of exhibitions and events.

 The design has been shortlisted and awarded for: